jlucido2/enddat_web/README.md

 * example:

 ## enddat-services Web Services
-These services are part of the enddat-services project and loosely coupled with enddat_web.
+These services are part of the enddat-services project and loosely coupled with the enddat_web project.

 http://\<URL to Application\>/enddat-services/execute/*